 Understanding Mediation for Personal Injury Victims

-Mediation and Cases
+Mediation And Cases

-What Should I Expect in a Mediation?
+What Should I Expect in a Personal Injury Mediation?

 Below is a step-by-step explanation of the usual mediation process.

-- The plaintiff’s counsel presents the case – The plaintiff’s attorney is invited by the mediator to submit a presentation of the strong points of the case.
+- The plaintiff presents the case – The mediator invites the plaintiffs to submit a presentation of the case’s points.
 This process can last only five minutes, or it can take as long as two hours.
 While they may attend, the client does not participate in this process.